QuKunLab/APEC/README.md

 Example:

-    python cluster_byMotif.py -s $source --ns 8 --np 8 --nc 0 --space pca
+    python cluster_byMotif.py -s $source --ns 50 --np 8 --nc 0 --space pca

 Input parameters:

-    -s: source path that contains data, work, matrix, peak, result and figure folders.
+    -s:      The source path that contains data, work, matrix, peak, result and figure folders.
     --ns:    Number of permuted samplings to calculate the bias-corrected deviations of motifs.
              Its default value is 50.
     --np:    Number of CPU cores.
     --nc:    Number of cell clusters.
 If nc=0, it will be predicted by Louvain algorithm.
     --space: Transfromed space used for clustering, can be “pca” or “tsne”.

 Output files description: